Planting Seeds of Love and Wise Action

 Take refuge and dedicating the day for peace on earth and goodwill to all.

 These home retreats include viniyoga asana for strengthening and deepening our breath capacity as preparation for pranayama practices.
-Plus Sutra study, mediation, chanting and more…
+Plus Sutra study, meditation, chanting and more…

 • We keep the practice lively and relevant to the evolution community during the year’s events.